KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

 </div>
 </div>

-_Note that line 4 was split into two instructions: one `JMP` to call the function and one `ADDi` to assign the return value to C_
+_Note: line 4 was split into two instructions: one `JMP` to call the function and one `ADDi` to assign the return value to C_

 As we can see above, we can both pass input parameters and receive outputs (return values) by using the same variable names across functions (A, B and result).
 However, this again is suboptimal.
 In essence we're now using global variables!
 Imagine again `fY` would call another function `fZ` that also uses variables named A, B or result... then `fZ` would end up **overwriting** their values with new contents!
 With this approach, **each variable and parameter in the entire codebase would need a unique name**, which is of course almost impossible (and very impractical!).